 This 18-month contract is ideal for busy households with more than ten devices on the go, thanks to its 264Mbps download speed and 25Mbps upload speed.
 After the first three months, the price will revert back to £32.50.

 What broadband speeds are there?

 Most broadband providers offer three broadband packages, each with an average speed listed in megabits per second, or Mbps (these aren’t to be confused with megabytes, which are eight times bigger).
 Here are the three main categories, followed by a top package that offers that connection speed.

 - 0-12Mbps – The most basic broadband packages usually offer speeds in this range, sometimes via the old ADSL connection, though it’s being increasingly inched out by fibre broadband.

 - 25-50Mbps – Most mid-range packages offer these connection speeds.

-- 50-100Mbps – It’s in this area that you’ll see the most pricy broadband packages.
+- 50-150Mbps – It’s in this area that you’ll see the most pricy broadband packages.

-Virgin Media has also recently released its own all-in-one TV streaming box called Virgin Media Stream.
-Starting at £28 a month, Stream allows its broadband customers to pick and swap out streaming subscriptions such as Netflix and Disney+ each month.
+Virgin Media also released its own all-in-one TV streaming box last year called Virgin Media Stream.
+With just a just one time £35 activation fee that will be added on your first bill, Stream allows its broadband customers to pick and swap out streaming subscriptions such as Netflix and Disney+ each month.